.jpg)

 Do you want more adventure?

-Why not do something extraordinary like Hang gliding in Los Angeles, California.
+Why not do something extraordinary like Hang Gliding in Los Angeles, California.

 Where am I going next?